uniflow-io/uniflow/library/uniflow-flow-javascript/README.md

 ## Support

-If you have problems or questions go to our contact page, we will then try to help you asap:
+If you have problems or questions go to our contact page, we will then try to help you as soon as possible:

 [https://uniflow.io/contact](https://uniflow.io/contact)

 ## License

-Uniflow is [fair-code](http://faircode.io) licensed under [Apache 2.0 with Commons Clause](https://github.com/uniflow-io/uniflow/blob/main/LICENSE.md)
+Uniflow is [fair-code](http://faircode.io) distributed under [Apache 2.0 with Commons Clause](https://github.com/uniflow-io/uniflow/blob/main/LICENSE.md) license

 Additional information about license can be found in the [FAQ](https://uniflow.io/docs/faq#which-license-does-uniflow-use)